Skip to content

 Air quality

-Air quality in Leicester is monitored across a network of five air air quality stations, which continuously measure concentrations of nitrogen dioxide (NO2) and particulate matter (PM10).
+Air quality in Leicester is monitored across a network of five air quality stations, which continuously measure concentrations of nitrogen dioxide (NO2) and particulate matter (PM10).

 How we manage air quality